outdatedbrowser/outdated-browser/README.md

     <style type="text/css" src="outdatedBrowser.min.css"></style>
     ```

-3. Paste the required HTML:
+3. Paste the required HTML at the end of your document (see demo examples):

     ```html
     <div id="outdated">